lhwdev/railx/README.md

 ### `flexiTrak`

-Stage: **Alpha**; most things are implemented.
+Stage: **Beta**; most things are implemented.
 Quite stable for me to use, but not tested thoroughly.
-Some known bugs exist.

 Allows train tracks to be placed at any angle.
 Flexi tracks can be rotated by holding wrench then dragging the number.
-Clicking the number will cycle between Direction, Gradient, Tilt.
-BTW this rotation features has serious bug where track and curve rotate in opposite direction to each other...
+Short clicking the number will cycle between Direction, Gradient, Tilt.

 ### `realisticSpeed`